-August 2012 kicked off the sixth year of Future Voices of New Mexico.
-Throughout the school year, students worked in and out of classrooms with professional filmmakers and photographers to develop three-minute films or shoot documentary and artistic still photographs.
+October 2015 kicked off the ninth year of Future Voices of New Mexico.
+Throughout the school year, students worked inside and outside of classrooms with teachers, professional filmmakers, and photographers to create three-minute films or shoot documentary and artistic still photographs.
 Students were then invited to submit their best work for the annual Future Voices of Mexico film and photo contest.
 Submissions were reviewed by a panel of film and photography professionals from across the country

-On April 3, the theater filled with more than 600 excited students from more than 16 schools for the annual award ceremony.
-The first, second and third place films and photos in each category were screened for the audience of students and film and photo professionals.
-The category winners were presented with cash awards to the wild applause of their classmates.
+On May 5, 2016, The Lensic will welcome some 600 excited students for the annual award ceremony.
+The first-, second- and third-place films and photos in each category will be screened for the audience of students and film and photo professionals.
+Winners in each category will also be presented with cash awards.

 Future Voices of New Mexico is made possible through a partnership involving The Lensic and Santa Fe Photographic Workshops.
 For more information, and to view the work of Future Voices award winners visit FutureVoicesofNewMexico.org.